NSoiffer/MathCATForPython/readme.md

 * Added a en-UK variant with some British ways to speak bracketing chars.
 * Added English rules for div, grad, and curl (calculus)
 * Added English rule for $P(A|B)$ so that | is spoken as "given"
+* Added more cases where invisible times is spoken (before roots)
 * In terse mode, integer subscripts are spoken as "x 1" instead of "x sub 1".
+* Added ability for authors to insert pauses (English only at the moment)
+* Added a pause before row/equation/line labels
 * Changed the speech for ≈ from "congruent to" to "approximately equal to"
 * Added inference for cross-product and dot-product
 * Added inference for div, grad, and curl